 Draco in Leather Pants: Richard B. Riddick.
 Central character, yes.
 Hero, no. Even as he's deepened and made more sympathetic, humanised even, as it becomes clear he admires honesty, bravery and honor, he's bent on his own survival.
 And none of that takes away from the fact that he is a murderer with serious mental issues, and he's only given more.
-He has a third film planned.
-Apparently it involves revenge.
+His third film involves revenge.
 Seriously girls, he's not your type.

 Evil Is Sexy: Riddick and sexy are synonymous with each other, but the evil part depends on the viewer.